allinbits/cosmos-cash/docs/Explanation/ADR/adr-006-license-credential.md

 ## Abstract

-Financial services regulation is based on registrations issued by a publicly appointed authority for a given jurisdiction.
-Registrations together with licenses allow legal entities to perform activities such holding client money, offer financial advice etc. Typically a regulator will maintain a central public registry, for example the [FCA register](https://register.fca.org.uk/s/).
+Financial services regulation is based on registrations that are issued by a publicly appointed authority for a given jurisdiction.
+Registrations, together with licenses, allow legal entities to perform activities such as holding client money, offering financial advice, and so on.
+Typically a regulator maintains a central public registry like the [FCA register](https://register.fca.org.uk/s/).

-This ADR describes the structure of an issuer license based on the [W3C specification](https://www.w3.org/TR/vc-data-model/) for verifiable credential.
+This ADR describes the structure of an issuer license based on the W3C [Verifiable Credentials Data Model 1.0](https://www.w3.org/TR/vc-data-model/) specification.
 This license makes reference to the classes of crypto assets described in MiCA, but the license could easily be adopted as proof of authority to issue various types of crypto or virtual assets.
-In all cases this credential will be signed by an `authority` and acts as proof that the holder can offer the financial services defined in the License Credential.
+In all cases, this credential will be signed by an `authority` and acts as proof that the holder can offer the financial services defined in the License Credential.

 ## Context

 Current regulation is typically based around a single jurisdiction.
 Each jurisdiction can have one or more authorities who regulate one or more types of financial service.
 These authorities typically issue license or permits to qualified legal persons.
 Licenses permit the holder to offer services subject to defined constraints.
 A legal person can have one or more licenses to provide different services from different authorities.

 In the case of the EU, regulation can extend across multiple jurisdictions through a passporting mechanism.
-This mechanism allows licensed legal persons in one jurisdiction can offer the same financial services in another EU-based jurisdiction.
+This mechanism allows licensed legal persons in one jurisdiction to offer the same financial services in another EU-based jurisdiction.

-[OpenVASP](https://openvasp.org) defines a [credential](https://github.com/OpenVASP/ovips/blob/master/ovip-0015.md) and [ovip-0013](https://github.com/OpenVASP/ovips/blob/master/ovip-0013.md) as part of their protocol.
-This credential is an equivalent of the [registration credential](./adr-005-registration-credential.md), but this credential does not define the services that a VASP can perform.
+[OpenVASP](https://openvasp.org) defines the [ovip-15](https://github.com/OpenVASP/ovips/blob/master/ovip-0015.md) and [ovip-0013](https://github.com/OpenVASP/ovips/blob/master/ovip-0013.md) credentials as part of their protocol.
+These credential are an equivalent of the [registration credential](./adr-005-registration-credential.md), but this ADR 005 license credential does not define the services that a VASP can perform.

 ### Terminology